American/Caribbean Law Externship

 - Be in good academic standing

-- Submit a completed Application for Clinics and Externships to the Clinic Coordinator by the appropriate deadline (deadlines are printed in each application)
+- Submit a completed Application for Clinics and Externships to the Clinical and Experiential Education Department by the appropriate deadline.

 - Interview with one or both of the Co-Directors